ihsn/DataArchivistGuide/index.rst

 8. Generating the survey documentation in PDF
 =============================================

-The Microdata Management Toolkit includes a useful tool for producing a PDF document summarizing all metadata entered in the Toolkit (see *Tools
+Once you are confident that all necessary checks have been completed, you may generate the survey documentation in PDF.
+The Metadata Editor includes a useful tool for producing a PDF document summarizing all metadata entered in the Editor (see Documentation > PDF Documentation).
-> Study Documentation PDF*).
 Generating this report is one of the final stages of properly preparing a survey for publication and dissemination.
 If previous versions exist and changes have been made to the data files or the metadata make sure you re-run the PDF generator.

 This report should be generated, saved and attached as an *External Resource*.